Evernote and Google Drive

 Relatively speaking, Google Drive is smarter than Evernote.
 After you transfer your notes to Google Drive, you can find your data faster with the smart search provided by Google Drive.
 In addition, Google Drive will provide a clearer folder hierarchy, which is more conducive to your note management.
 What's more, you get up to 15GB of free storage space in Google Drive, enough to store a lot of data in the cloud.

-How to Transfer Evernote to Google Drive
+Common Ways to Transfer Evernote to Google Drive

-Currently, MultCloud supports three main functions: "Cloud Transfer", "Cloud Sync" and "Remote Upload".
+Currently, MultCloud supports three main functions: "Cloud Transfer", "Cloud Sync", "Cloud Backup" and "Remote Upload".
 In addition, there are 30+ cloud drives for you to choose from, such as Dropbox, Google Drive, Google Workspace, Google Photos, OneDrive, MEGA, Flickr, Box, pCloud, Amazon S3, Evernote, even NAS, WebDAV, FTP/SFTP, Shared with me and Shared Drive.
 In this way, you can add the corresponding cloud drive account to move files as needed.

 Step 2: After logging in, click "Add Cloud" to select Evernote to add, and add Google Drive in the same way.